-“Paradise Lost” As a Renaissance Epic | Elements of Renaissance
+Paradise Lost As a Renaissance Epic | Elements of Renaissance

-Certain elements of “Paradise Lost” are evident that Milton was a renaissance poet and it is a renaissance epic.
+Certain elements of “Paradise Lost” are evident that Milton was a poet of renaissance and the poem falls in the class of renaissance epic.
 The term renaissance refers to rebirth.
 Milton is one of those writers, who stopped following the tradition and resurged the English literature.
-Renaissance was started in Italy and soon spread over the worlds.
-When the Englishmen started trading with the Arabs, they find Greece literature, and then started reading it.
+Renaissance was started in Italy and soon expanded over the world.
+When the Englishmen started trading with the Arabs, they found Greece literature, and then started reading it.
 The revival of learning and then to use it in writing was the period of renaissance.
-The lust for knowledge, not only with regard to literature but also to science and other fields was increased.
+Lust for knowledge, not only with respect to literature but also to science and other fields was increased.

-For the sack of explanation, it is necessary to mention here that fall of man, the theme of the epic poem, is directly concerned with the element of renaissance.
+For the sack of explanation, it is necessary to mention here that fall of man, the theme of his epic poem “Paradise Lost”, is directly concerned with the elements of the renaissance.
 We know, Satan tempted Eve to eat the forbidden fruit.
-The reason he explained to Eve for eating the fruit of forbidden tree was that if she would succeed in eating the same, she could boost her knowledge.
-Gaining knowledge was the only reason that Eve became ready to eat the fruit, even knowing that the same is forbidden by the almighty God.
-The lust for knowledge became the reason of fall of man from the paradise.
+The reason he explained to Eve for eating the fruit of the forbidden tree was that if she would succeed in eating the same, she could boost her knowledge.
+Gaining knowledge was the only reason that Eve became ready to eat the fruit, even knowing that the same is forbidden by the Almighty.
+The lust for knowledge thus became the reason of the fall of man from paradise.

-Revival of Greek myths is also another component of renaissance.
-Milton was not only a religious person but also used to study the Greek mythology.
-He used the same in his epic poem.
+The revival of Greek myths is also another component of the renaissance.
+Milton was not only a religious person but also used to study Greek mythology.
+He practised the same in his epic poem.
 In “Paradise Lost”, a lot of Greece gods has been mentioned.
-Even in the very first lines of the poem, the invocation to muses, reveals that Milton tried to revive the Greece mythology in “paradise Lost”.
-Milton has invited the readers, to fresh their mind again regarding Greek mythologies.
-Moreover, Greece cities has also been described in detail by Milton in his poem.
-Thus, it is also crystal clear that as the Greek mythology has been revived in “Paradise Lost”, therefore, the same is a renaissance epic.
+Even in the very first line of the poem, the invocation to muses, reveals that Milton tried to revive the Greece mythology.
+Milton invited his readers to fresh their knowledge of Greek mythologies.
+Moreover, Greece cities have also been described in detail by him in his poem.
+Thus, it is also crystal clear that as Greek mythology has been revived in “Paradise Lost”, therefore, the same is a renaissance epic.

 “Awake, arise or be forever fall’n.”Satan in Paradise Lost

 Similarly, he very shrewdly, by using his wisdom took steps.
 For instance, he shouted:-

 “The mind is its own place, and in itself can make a heaven of hell, a hell of heaven..”Satan addresses to his companions in paradise Lost

 At last but not the least, Milton’s Paradise Lost is full of renaissance elements.
-It was the time of rebirth, when the poem was written, therefore, the writer was totally effected by all the elements of renaissance.
+It was the time of rebirth when the poem was written, therefore, the writer was totally affected by all the elements of the renaissance.
 Its marks can be found in this great literary work.
-The prominent features of renaissance has been discussed but in addition to these elements, there are some other factor such as humanism, love for art, democracy and Hellenism.
-It does not matter that either Milton have deliberately used these elements or unintentionally they have been mentioned by the poet but there is no doubt that this poem is definitely a renaissance epic.
+The prominent features of the renaissance have been discussed but in addition to these elements, there are some other factors such as humanism, love for art, democracy and Hellenism.
+It does not matter that either John Milton has deliberately used these elements or unintentionally they have been mentioned by the poet but there is no doubt that this poem is definitely a renaissance epic.